shafee-khan-bd/tinySA/README.md

 streamlit run app.py
 Open your browser and navigate to the URL provided by Streamlit (usually http://localhost:8501).

+You can also use run_app.bat file to launch the app, in case you already have python environment installed.

 Live Sweep Operation
 Click Start Sweep to begin displaying the live spectrum sweep data.
 Adjust the refresh rate and y-axis range (in dBm) using the sidebar sliders.
 The live sweep plot shows data across a frequency range of 50 kHz to 3.0 MHz.

 Recording Data
 In the Recording Controls panel on the right, set the desired data folder (default is C:\tinySA_Data on Windows or ~/tinySA_Data on other systems) and the record duration (in seconds).
 Click Record Data to start recording.
 During recording: